junxit/us-congress-bills-111/metadata.md

 - 2010-06-30 — Placed on the Union Calendar, Calendar No. 296.
 - 2010-06-30 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 111-521, Part I.
 - 2010-06-30 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 111-521, Part I.
+- 2010-07-01 — Considered under suspension of the rules. (consideration: CR H5330-5336)
+- 2010-07-01 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5503.
+- 2010-07-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-07-01 — Mr. Conyers moved to suspend the rules and pass the bill, as amended.
+- 2010-07-01 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5330)
+- 2010-07-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5330)